Second Hand Smoke and Children – a guide for new parents

 What is Second-Hand Smoke?

-Second-hand smoke refers to the smoke which comes off the end of a lit cigarette or that which is exhaled by a smoker after taking a drag.
+Second-hand smoke refers to the smoke which comes off the end of a lit cigarette and cigar or that which is exhaled by a smoker after taking a drag.
 Many people falsely assume that this smoke is somehow less dangerous than that which is inhaled directly into the lungs via tobacco products.
 The truth is, second-hand smoke is almost equally as dangerous as smoking firsthand.
+It is known to contain up to 7,000 chemicals, with around 70 of them being carcinogens (according to the CDC).

 Health Risks of Second-Hand Smoke: What Makes Second-Hand Smoke so Dangerous?

 Inhalation of second-hand smoke increases the risk of many of the same illnesses as smoking.
-Those who live with smokers are at a much higher risk of lung cancer, stroke, COPD, and heart disease compared to those who are not exposed to any tobacco smoke at all.
+Those who live with smokers are at a much higher risk of lung cancer, stroke, COPD (Chronic Obstructive Pulmonary Disease), and heart disease compared to those who are not exposed to any tobacco smoke at all.
+Every year, in the USA alone, 34,000 non smokers die prematurely due to heart diseases and 7,300 from lung cancer caused by second-hand smoke (U.S. Department of Health and Human Services).
 Second-hand smoke causes additional risks for children, however, because their lungs are still developing.
-According to the Centers for Disease Control, exposure to second-hand smoke may cause or worsen asthma, respiratory illnesses, and ear infections.
-It has also been shown that second-hand smoke is especially harmful to infants, as it increases their risk of sudden infant death syndrome (SIDS).
+According to the Centers for Disease Control, exposure to second-hand smoke may cause or worsen asthma, respiratory illnesses (underdeveloped lungs), and ear infections.
+It has also been shown to be especially harmful to infants, as it increases their risk of sudden infant death syndrome (SIDS).

 What if a Parent Smokes Outdoors?

 Many parents believe that smoking outside of the home or vehicle will fully protect their children from the dangers of second-hand smoke.
 While this does reduce exposure, it does not remove the risk of illnesses related to tobacco smoke.
-Residue can linger on clothes and hair, and the chemicals contained within can be re-released into the air when the person moves.
+This is due to third-hand smoke- the residue lingering on clothes and hair, and the chemicals contained within that are re-released into the air when the person moves.
 Holding an infant after smoking can also lead to smoke inhalation.
 According to the Surgeon General, there is no safe level of tobacco smoke exposure, especially for children.

 What are Other Dangers of Smoking to Children

 Aside from the obvious health issues which can arise from second and third-hand smoke, there are other, more lingering, consequences of parents who smoke around children.
 Those who are raised by smokers are far more likely to smoke themselves when they are older.
-This can lead to even more lung damage, and the potential for health problems increases exponentially.
+This can lead to even more lung damage, as well as an increase of the potential for health problems.

 What can Parents do to Reduce Risk?